ikovaa/ikovaa/README.md

 ## Little Presentation!
 - 📖 Full time Student
-- 📚 Learning LUA for fun and selft entertainment
+- 📚 Learning LUA and Web Dev
 - 🤝 Looking for developers to collaborate and create new things
 - 💼 2021 goal is to collaborate in the evolution of the Fivem community